meh/retarded/README.md

 end
 ```

-The first time a method is be called on the object it will execute the block and
+The first time a method is called on the object it will execute the block and
 will be a transparent proxy (Reference like) for the resulting value.